d12frosted/elpa-mirror/stable-melpa/angular-mode-readme.txt

-;;; Commentary:

-;; Angular Mode is based on JavaScript mode.
-It adds keyword ;; highlighting for important functions that are part of core ;; AngularJS.
+Angular Mode is based on JavaScript mode.
+It adds keyword highlighting for important functions that are part of core AngularJS.